zzjoey/zzjoey/README.md

 # Hi~

-📖 Master of Software Engineering student.
+📖 I'm Joey, a Master of Software Engineering student.

 - 🔨 Interested in Go, Java, Python.